-This French Onion Baked Gnocchi is made on just one sheet pan with 9 simple ingredients and only requires 10 minutes of hands on preparation!!
-This super cheesy tray bake has all the classic flavors of french onion soup you love turned into a fork and knife, easy weeknight meal!
+This French Onion Baked Gnocchi recipe is made on just one sheet pan with 8 simple ingredients and only requires 10 minutes of hands on preparation!!
+This super cheesy oven roasted gnocchi has all the classic flavors of french onion soup you love, transformed into a fork and knife, easy and delicious weeknight meal!

 Serve this sheet pan gnocchi with a simple salad, roasted veggies and crusty bread for hectic weeknight dinners.
 Or serve it as a hearty side dish with steaks, roasted chicken or fish!
 Continue to read on for helpful recipe tips in the post!